-NIBBS: Yeah, definitely, I mean I think when I listened to Saxon… I only heard them on the radio, I never actually got to see a gig but I listened to what they were doing in like ’81, 1980 to ’81 you know, those Donington shows, you listen to that onstage and it’s like high-energy, quite aggressive but not like shouting, just the energy is aggressive.
-And I think that’s coming back you know, I think we’ve found the whole spirit of Saxon and if that was New Wave of British Heavy Metal then, that’s the same spirit now.
+NIBBS: Yeah, definitely; I mean, I think when I listened to Saxon… I only heard them on the radio.
+I never actually got to see a gig.
+Still, I listened to what they were doing in like ’81, 1980 to ’81, you know, those Donington shows, you listen to that onstage, and it’s like high-energy, quite aggressive but not like shouting, just the energy is aggressive.
+And I think that’s coming back, you know, I think we’ve found the whole spirit of Saxon, and if that was New Wave of British Heavy Metal then, that’s the same spirit now.

-There are a lot’s of bands under the moniker: Def Leppard, Iron Maiden, Venom, Raven, Tank, Tigers of Pan Tang and Saxon.
+There are many bands under the moniker: Def Leppard, Iron Maiden, Venom, Raven, Tank, Tigers of Pan Tang, and Saxon.
 Do you think that all those bands are NWOBHM?

-NIBBS: I think Def Leppard were like the New Wave of British Heavy Metal like with “Pyromania”, but then after that they became like the new wave of Hollywood metal style which is okay but that’s not heavy metal anymore.
+NIBBS: I think Def Leppard was like the New Wave of British Heavy Metal like with “Pyromania,” but then after that, they became like the new wave of Hollywood metal style, which is okay, but that’s not heavy metal anymore.

 How about bands like Venom?

 NIBBS: Venom?
 They’re full-on heavy metal, you know, they influenced a lot of bands.
 Do you know much about Venom, Paul?